Ted Smith (American football)

-Ted Smith is a former American football guard who played for the Ohio State Buckeyes football team, and was recognized as a consensus All-American in 1975.
+Ted R. Smith (February 11, 1954 – June 21, 2025) was an American college football player who was a guard for the Ohio State Buckeyes.
+He was recognized as a consensus All-American in 1975.

 Early life

 Smith graduated from Gibsonburg High School in Gibsonburg, Ohio.
 At Gibsonburg, he earned nine letters in various sports and was team captain of both the basketball and football team.
 In football, he played both ways as a running back and linebacker.
 In his senior year he earned several honors including being named All-Ohio and High School All-American.